danielharrell/does_music_move/does_music_move.md

 in that succession, rather than to any scene beyond, lest the music vanish again, in a kind of picture-painting.

-But we could also leave any comparison to motion pictures aside, and simply contrast the most salient features in our experience of motion otherwise, with their seeming absence in our experience of music.
-Suppose I see a bird in flight, rising and falling in the sky.
-I can identify the thing moving as the bird, and other things---such as the mountain behind it, or the ground beneath it, or even the clouds nearby it---as unmoving relative to the bird.
-I can also suppose that the bird's movement is a matter not simply of being in different spots of the sky at different times, but of being carried from spot to spot---continuously---by its flying.
-Yet if I now hear a melody rise and fall, none of these features of motion are straightforwardly apparent.
-I just identified the thing moving as the melody;
-but what I more strictly hear, if a motion in any sense, is a motion from one note of the melody to the next.
-What I called the "melody", then, is no already-formed object, like the flying bird, that similarly rises and falls.
-Nor is there any unmoving such object to be heard near the melody, like the mountain, ground, or clouds to be seen near the bird, relative to which the melody could be said to move.
-We might try to identify such an object in each note of the melody, perhaps by analogy to each spot in the sky; but then it seems we are left with nothing to identify as rising or falling in the melody itself.
-And what exactly is *moving* in the melody, through each unmoving note in turn, becomes even harder to say.
-In this case we also confront the difference between the bird's being carried from spot to spot in the sky continuously, and the melody's being carried from note to note discretely, without having to travel audibly through every note between.
-But it then becomes hard even to say how there is indeed a moving through each note in turn, much less what it is that might be moving.
-(Put Zuckerkandl quote here.)

 And even this much analysis of the difference between our sense of motion generally and our